-In this post, we will see what are Potentially Unwanted Programs, also called in short as PUPs, and how you can detect them, stop them from installing and remove them – if third-party software install them on to your computer.
-This form of grayware or non-malware may affect your privacy, as well as potentially compromise your Windows computers security.
+In this post, we will see what are Potentially Unwanted Programs or Applications, also referred to as a PUP or PUA, and how you can detect them, stop them from installing and remove them – if third-party software installs them on to your computer.
+This form of grayware or non-malware may affect your privacy, as well as potentially compromise your Windows computer security.

 It is clear by the name – unwanted programs – that they are software or apps you don’t want on your computer, laptop, phone, tablet or other devices.
 Then how do they get on your computers?
 We’ll discuss the different tricks some software use, to install these unwanted programs.

 There are typically two ways such crapware gets delivered.
 First, it could be bundled by the developer themselves or secondly, download sites may require you to download their wrappers or download managers, which would then foist PUPs.

 Potentially unwanted programs are programs that come bundled mostly with freeware and install themselves, with or without your knowledge, on your devices.
 This happens especially when you are installing a freeware.
 The software installation package tricks you into accepting the installation of third-party programs, that you do not really want.
 Moreover, not only freeware but some paid software also install third-party programs that you don’t want!

 The potentially unwanted programs which come in the form of browser add-ons and toolbars are readily identifiable.
 Others like programs that run in the background are not easily identifiable.
 You may have to check your Windows Task Manager to find out the PUPs.